 4. Personalize ornate chopsticks & choose natural stone jewelry

-- Deko Boko Dou – An adorable jewelry store that sells a variety of accessories made from natural stones.
+- Deko Boko Dou – An adorable jewelry store that sells accessories made from natural stones.
 I purchased a lovely blue tiger’s eye bracelet meant to instill calmness and aid with decision-making – both of which are areas I can always use help!

-5. Indulge in local tasty treats and shop for souvenirs at the Miyagawa morning market
+5. Indulge in Takayama food and shop for souvenirs at the Miyagawa morning market

-Spending a couple of hours at the quaint, open-air Miyagawa morning market is a wonderful way to consume tasty treats while searching for unique textiles and souvenirs when you visit Takayama.
+Spending a couple of hours at the quaint, open-air Miyagawa morning market is a wonderful way to consume unique Takayama food while searching for distinctive textiles and souvenirs when you visit Takayama.

 ADDRESS: 60 shops and stalls can be found between the Kaji Bashi bridge and Yayoi Bashi bridges.